 Commencement exercises are held once a year in June.
-Students who have completed their requirements summer, autumn or winter quarter may participate in the following June commencement exercises.
-Those anticipating the completion of an approved degree program during the upcoming summer quarter may apply to the Academic Records Office requesting to participate in the current June graduation exercises.
+Students who have completed their requirements Summer, Autumn, Winter, or Spring quarter may participate in the following June commencement exercises.
+Those anticipating the completion of an approved degree program during the upcoming summer must complete a Petition to Participate in Commencement with Deferred Courses to participate in the current June graduation exercises.